 Upper School: Challenging, Intentional Academics for the College-Bound

-Our students are hard learning and working; they seek and embrace challenge.
+Our Upper School students are hard learning and working; they seek and embrace challenge.
 And they certainly would not be here if they were looking for what is easy.

-They, too, are ambitious; not only do they desire an excellent education, but they also are committed to doing something significant in the world.
+They, too, are ambitious; not only do they desire an excellent education, they are also committed to doing something significant in the world.
 They are talented and passionate.

 They come to Kent Denver to develop their identities around aptitudes and enthusiasms or to find them.
 And finally, they have excellent character—they are empathetic, concerned, engaged, collaborative and thoughtful.

 Our teachers are the best.
 Pedagogical scientists, they continually work to develop deep learning experiences for their students through compelling, active, engaging classrooms.
-They know each of their students as an individual learner and build fundamental relationships of trust, care, and mutual study.
+They know each of their students as individual learners and build fundamental relationships of trust, care and mutual study.

 In our classrooms, every student has a voice and is active.
 Students are not told what to think; they are given the opportunity to think—and explore, consider, interact, conclude.
 Yes, they master the content essential to moving educationally forward, but they also develop problem-solving confidence and ability, and the skills and wisdom for life.

 They understand and internalize that they can do anything as long as they are willing to make the effort.